medined/perl-5-by-example/perl_5_by_example/windows-registry.md

 for both the .pl and .pm extensions, your <TT>new</TT> context menu will look like Figure E.7.
 <P><I>Fig. d.7 - The New Sub-menu with Options to Create Perl Files</I>

-<H2><A name=Summary>Summary</A></H2>This chapter briefly introduced you to the
+## Summary

-Windows Registry.
+This chapter briefly introduced you to the Windows Registry.
 The Registry is used to store all types of information about the hardware and software that are installed on your computer system.
 <P>You learned that there are three root keys (<TT>HKEY_DYN_DATA</TT>,
 <TT>HKEY_LOCAL_MACHINE</TT>, and <TT>HKEY_USERS</TT>) and three shortcut keys